Smith Engineering

-The Stephen J. R. Smith Faculty of Engineering and Applied Science, commonly known as Smith Engineering, is the engineering faculty at Queen's University at Kingston, located in Kingston, Ontario, Canada.
+The Stephen J.R.
+Smith Faculty of Engineering and Applied Science at Queen’s University, commonly known as Smith Engineering, is the engineering faculty at Queen's University at Kingston, located in Kingston, Ontario, Canada.
 The faculty offers undergraduate, master's, and doctoral degrees in engineering and has partnered with other faculties within the university to offer dual degrees.

 The faculty was founded in 1893 as the Kingston School of Mining and joined with Queen's University in 1910.
 In 2023, the faculty was renamed in honour of Stephen Smith, a former alumnus of the university and donor.

 History

 In 1893, the Ontario government established the Kingston School of Mining, coinciding with the location of Queen's University at Kingston, but existing legally as a separate institution.
-When Queen's became a secular institution in 1910, the School of Mining officially joined with the University and subsequently renamed itself the Faculty of Applied Science.
+When Queen's became a secular institution in 1910, the School of Mining officially joined with the university and subsequently renamed itself the Faculty of Applied Science.

 The first woman graduated from the faculty in 1946.
 As of 2023, 27% of the undergraduate engineering students are women, one of the highest percentages of any major engineering program in the country.

 In 2010, the Faculty of Applied Science was re-branded, after a vote throughout the faculty, as the Faculty of Engineering & Applied Science.

 In 2021, Queens University Engineering joined with the University of Waterloo, University of Toronto, McMaster University and University of Western Ontario to form an academic partnership called the IBET PhD Project, to increase academic and industry diversity by creating new fellowships for Indigenous and Black students pursuing doctoral degrees in mathematics and engineering to prepare for careers as professors and industry researchers.

-On November 2, 2023, the faculty was renamed the Stephen J. R. Smith Faculty of Engineering and Applied Science at Queen’s University in recognition of a $100 million gift from Stephen J. R. Smith, a graduate of the faculty.
+On November 2, 2023, the faculty was renamed the Stephen J.R.
+Smith Faculty of Engineering and Applied Science at Queen's University in recognition of a $100 million gift from Stephen J.R.
+Smith, a graduate of the faculty.